Louisiana data centers: status, MW, and source links

-Every announced AI / hyperscale data center campus in Louisiana, plus operational colocation facilities.
-Investment dollars, megawatts, square footage, and status — sourced from project-level filings with Louisiana Economic Development, the Louisiana Public Service Commission, SEC EDGAR, and operator press releases.
+Start with the answer, then audit the row.
+Every announced AI / hyperscale data center campus in Louisiana, plus operational colocation facilities, with investment dollars, megawatts, square footage, status, LPSC docket context, and project-level sources.

 Data as of 2026-05-01 · Updated quarterly · CC BY 4.0